Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

 Consider a directed acyclic graph (DAG) with edge weights as in Figure \ref{hw} where nodes 1 and 2 are sources (starting nodes), and node 5 is a sink (end node).
 The problem is to compute the {\bf path weights}, which we define as the products of the weights from every start node to every sink node.

 Evidently, the path weights that we seek in Figure \ref{hw} may be obtained by calculating

-where $L^T$ is displayed in the lower left of Figure \ref{hw}.
-One explanation of why (\ref{assoc}) works for calculating the path weights is that $(L^T)^k_{ij}$ sums the path weights of length $k$ from node $i$ to node $j$ and $(I-L^T)^{-1} = I + L^T + \ldots + (L^T)^{n-1}$\ekin{I guess this is true for this specific matrix, should we mention that?} then counts path weights of all lengths. \definecolor{dg}{rgb}{0,0.5,0}
+where $L^T$, the adjacency matrix (edge weight matrix), is displayed in the lower left of Figure \ref{hw}.
+One explanation of why \eqref{assoc} works for calculating the path weights is that $(L^T)^k_{ij}$ sums the path weights of length $k$ from node $i$ to node $j$ and $(I-L^T)^{-1} = I + L^T + \ldots + (L^T)^{n-1}$\ekin{I guess this is true for this specific matrix, should we mention that?} then counts path weights of all lengths from $i$ to $j$. \definecolor{dg}{rgb}{0,0.5,0}

-Moreover, if one follows step by step the linear algebra methods of forward substitution for lower triangular matrices or back substitution for upper triangular matrices one obtains exactly the same algorithms on the graph which we summarize in Figure \ref{forbac}.
+If one follows step by step the linear algebra methods of forward substitution for lower triangular matrices or back substitution for upper triangular matrices, one obtains path weights algorithms as summarized in Figure \ref{forbac}.
+We remind the reader that forward and back substitution are the standard methods to solve lower and upper triangular systems respectively.